Dr-Passmore/odin-recipes/README.md

 This is a basic HTML website.
 Following the Odin project lists.

 The basic design of just HTML provides a very retro feel to early internet.

+Overall, this was a good practice of writing HTML pages even if the website looks awful.